Y chromosome: Non-therian Y chromosome

-Many groups of organisms in addition to therian mammals have Y chromosomes, but these Y chromosomes do not share common ancestry with therian Y chromosomes.
+Many groups of organisms, in addition to therian mammals, have Y chromosomes, but these Y chromosomes do not share common ancestry with therian Y chromosomes.
 Such groups include monotremes, Drosophila, some other insects, some fish, some reptiles, and some plants.
 In Drosophila melanogaster, the Y chromosome does not trigger male development.
 Instead, sex is determined by the number of X chromosomes.
 The D. melanogaster Y chromosome does contain genes necessary for male fertility.
-So XXY D. melanogaster are female, and D. melanogaster with a single X (X0), are male but sterile.
+So XXY D. melanogaster are female, and D. melanogaster with a single X (X0) are male but sterile.
 There are some species of Drosophila in which X0 males are both viable and fertile.

 ZW chromosomes

-Other organisms have mirror image sex chromosomes: where the homogeneous sex is the male, said to have two Z chromosomes, and the female is the heterogeneous sex with a Z chromosome and a W chromosome.
-For example, female birds, snakes, and butterflies have ZW sex chromosomes, and males have ZZ sex chromosomes.
+Other organisms have mirror image sex chromosomes: where the homogeneous sex is the male, with two Z chromosomes, and the female is the heterogeneous sex with a Z chromosome and a W chromosome.
+For example, the ZW sex-determination system is found in birds, snakes, and butterflies; the females have ZW sex chromosomes, and males have ZZ sex chromosomes.

 Non-inverted Y chromosome

-There are some species, such as the Japanese rice fish, in which the XY system is still developing and cross over between the X and Y is still possible.
-Because the male specific region is very small and contains no essential genes, it is even possible to artificially induce XX males and YY females to no ill effect.
+There are some species, such as the Japanese rice fish, in which the XY system is still developing and crossover between the X and Y is still possible.
+Because the male-specific region is very small and contains no essential genes, it is even possible to artificially induce XX males and YY females with no ill effect.

 Multiple XY pairs

-Monotremes possess four or five (platypus) pairs of XY sex chromosomes, each pair consisting of sex chromosomes with homologous regions.
+Monotremes like platypuses possess four or five pairs of XY sex chromosomes, each pair consisting of sex chromosomes with homologous regions.
 The chromosomes of neighboring pairs are partially homologous, such that a chain is formed during mitosis.
 The first X chromosome in the chain is also partially homologous with the last Y chromosome, indicating that profound rearrangements, some adding new pieces from autosomes, have occurred in history.

-Platypus sex chromosomes have strong sequence similarity with the avian Z chromosome, (indicating close homology), and the SRY gene so central to sex-determination in most other mammals is apparently not involved in platypus sex-determination.
+Platypus sex chromosomes have strong sequence similarity with the avian Z chromosome, indicating close homology, and the SRY gene so central to sex-determination in most other mammals is apparently not involved in platypus sex-determination.

 Human Y chromosome

-In humans, the Y chromosome spans about 58 million base pairs (the building blocks of DNA) and represents almost 2% of the total DNA in a male cell.
-The human Y chromosome contains over 200 genes, at least 72 of which code for proteins.
+The human Y chromosome is composed of about 57 million base pairs of DNA, making it similar in size to chromosome 19 and represents roughly 0.9% of the total DNA in a male cell.
+The human Y chromosome carries 693 genes, 106 of which are protein-coding.
+However, some genes are repeated, making the number of exclusive protein-coding genes just 42.
+The Consensus Coding Sequence (CCDS) Project only classifies 63 out of 107 genes.

+All single-copy Y-linked genes are hemizygous (present on only one chromosome) except in cases of aneuploidy such as XYY syndrome or XXYY syndrome.
 Traits that are inherited via the Y chromosome are called Y-linked traits, or holandric traits (from Ancient Greek ὅλος hólos, "whole" + ἀνδρός andrós, "male").